pathaks99/Used-Cars-Web-Scraping/README.md

 	Obtained dataset has 50 columns & 8397 records obtained out of 9320 separate links.

-	The website is Dynamically designed and has Dev-tools Bot detection, So I have designed code which will show random actions so that process doesn't get blocked.
+	The website is Dynamically designed and has Bot detection, So I have designed code which will show random actions so that process doesn't get blocked.

 	Code is designed to handle exceptions and overcome interruptions, except external problems like power cut-offs, internet-disconnectivity.